OperationSpark/high-school-prep/step-one-get-started.md

 [Print out your **take away** notes page](https://docs.google.com/document/d/1s5rlBHHKQIjQ7OMvwpTEQsgWWSZPIAUMwUB0J0U8tjE/edit?usp=sharing), and when you come across topics in the videos that relate, take notes.
 You must watch each video and complete any exercises.
 We will check your work.

 Ensure you joined our Khan Academy classroom.
-If you've yet to do so, review the section, Required Accounts. **Make sure you login to Khan Academy with using your gmail account _before_ starting this work.
-If you don't, you will lose your progress!**
+If you've yet to do so, review the section, Required Accounts. **Make sure you logged-in to Khan Academy while you work!
+If you're not logged-in, you will lose your progress!**

 Complete the following two sections of Khan Academy: